-Through my blog, I actually met Fiona Ross and John Hudson, and they’re pretty much the world experts, I would say, on non-Latin scripts in terms of font design.
+Through my blog, I actually met Fiona Ross and John Hudson.
+They’re well-known, trusted experts on world scripts in terms of font design.
 And they would communicate with me through the blog and encourage me and help me and correct me and that’s how I found out about the University of Reading typeface design program.
 And so that became my new goal.

-I thought, “Okay, maybe I can actually help people in the world if I learn how to make these fonts and make them better, make them work correctly to ensure that people can access information on the internet and have more legible fonts when they’re reading them in newspapers or other media.”
-And because it’s a form of expression, being able to have more than one typeface to choose from is helpful in so many different contexts.
+I thought, “Okay, maybe I can actually help people if I learn how to make fonts and engineer them to work correctly to ensure that people can access information on the internet and have more legible text when they’re reading newspapers or other media.”
+And because it’s a form of expression, being able to have more than just a few typefaces typeface to choose from is helpful in so many different contexts.
 So, that’s kind of how I got started.

 I went to Reading and I loved the program.
 I did a project called Katari, which was a Devanagari typeface design, which I still have to finish and I hope to release one of these days.
 And I did dissertation research on some South Indian scripts, Kannada and Telugu, and that was a lot of fun too.
 I’m interested in all of the different scripts around South Asia.
-Now I’ve picked the blog back up again and I’ve been trying to do a different blog post every weekday where I take an image, usually a book cover, with some really interesting lettering from one of those scripts and I transliterate it and I kind of write a little bit about it if I can.
+I’ve been sharing images on Instagram and on my Flikr account, usually book covers from the University of Chicago’s South Asian collection, and I transliterate it and write a little bit about it if I can.

-I’m doing this because even though I’m living halfway around the world from where these things were created, I still find that a lot of Indian designers see these things and they’re surprised by them.
+I’m doing this because even though I’m living halfway around the world from where these things were created, I still find that a lot of young Indian designers haven’t seen hand-written lettering like this, and they are interested in seeing examples of local design history.
 They’re things that maybe they haven’t seen, or they like to see it and be inspired by it.
-And other people like me who don’t live where these objects are from, they can actually use this as inspiration and to learn more about what the possibilities might be in terms of shaping and styling a letter.
+And other people like me who don’t live where these objects are from, they can actually use this as inspiration and to learn more about about other writing systems.

 TT: When you were learning Devanagari, Kannada and Telugu, what was the most overwhelming aspect for you?